particle-iot/docs/src/content/reference/device-os/firmware.md

 ---

 {{note op="start" type="note"}}
-Power Management including power source detection is available on the Boron, B Series SoM, Tracker SoM, E404X (Gen 3), Electron, and E Series (Gen 2).
+Power Management including power source detection is available on the Boron, B-Series SoM, Tracker SoM, E404X (Gen 3), Electron, and E-Series (Gen 2).

 It is not available on the P2, Photon 2, Argon, Photon, or P1.
 {{note op="end"}}